TheRealByteCommander/software-licensing-concept/README.md

-# Software Licensing System
+# Byte Commander License Server

 A comprehensive, flexible software licensing system with support for various license models including subscriptions, perpetual licenses, and device-based licensing.
 Built with modern web technologies and designed for easy integration into existing software products.
+Developed by **Byte Commander** – App-Entwicklung.

 ## Features